markqvist/Reticulum/README.md

 - Unforgeable packet delivery confirmations
 - A variety of supported interface types
 - An intuitive and easy-to-use API
-- Reliable and efficient transfer of arbritrary amounts of data
+- Reliable and efficient transfer of arbitrary amounts of data
   - Reticulum can handle a few bytes of data or files of many gigabytes
-  - Sequencing, transfer coordination and checksumming is automatic
+  - Sequencing, transfer coordination and checksumming are automatic
   - The API is very easy to use, and provides transfer progress
 - Lightweight, flexible and expandable Request/Response mechanism
 - Efficient link establishment
-  - Total bandwidth cost of setting up an encrypted link is 3 packets totalling 265 bytes
+  - Total bandwidth cost of setting up an encrypted link is 3 packets totaling 265 bytes
   - Low cost of keeping links open at only 0.44 bits per second

 ## Examples of Reticulum Applications